webpack/changelog-v5/README.md

 MIGRATION: Best use the default values for `chunkIds`, `moduleIds` and `mangleExports`.
 You can also opt-in to the old defaults `chunkIds: "size", moduleIds: "size", mangleExports: "size"`, this will generate smaller bundles, but invalidate them more often for caching.

 Note: In webpack 4 hashed module ids yielded reduced gzip performance.
-This was related to changed module order and has been fixed. (since beta.1)
+This was related to changed module order and has been fixed.

 Note: In webpack 5, `deterministic` Ids are enabled by default in production mode